JoVoCop/HalcyonLootPrio/README.md

 Short term goals:
+* Add nightly task to compare google doc against cached lootprio table
+* Add description to tooltip or addon showing when the information was last scraped
 * Rewrite properly.
 I created this in an hour or so - hacked together.
 I really should spend some time to follow best-practices

 Long term goals: